eesahasan1/Data-Engineering-Repository/docker_sql/README.md

 # Specifies the name of the table within the 'ny_taxi' database where the data should be ingested.
 The table name is 'yellow_taxi_data'.
     --table_name=yellow_taxi_data \

 # Specifies the URL of the data source from which to ingest data.
 The actual URL should replace '${URL}' when running the command.
-Or it can be set prior to running the command by running URL='link'
+Or it can be set prior to running the command by running URL='link'.
     --url=${URL}
 ```